 - LabStats offers data gathering capabilities for both Windows and Macintosh-based computer labs using Windows and Macintosh operating systems.

 - Overview quoted from the LabStats website:

-- The LabStats software provides a simple cloud-based solution for measuring technology usage in computer labs.
-Customizable reports make visualizing usage data quick and easy.
+- Provides a simple cloud-based solution for measuring technology usage in computer labs.
+Customized reports make visualizing usage data quick and easy.

-- Do you ever wonder which computers are being used the most/least?
+- Determine which computers are being used the most/least.

-- Do you wish you could back up funding requests with hard numbers and prove that your hardware and software resources are being fully utilized?
+- Back up funding requests with hard numbers and prove that hardware and software resources are being fully utilized.

 - Recent updates to the LatStats data gathering tool offer group access restrictions, meaning one college or department cannot see data from another college or department.